PrestaShop/docs/themes/reference/theme-specific-modules.md

       - mymodule
 ```

-This will let Prestashop know to:
+This will let PrestaShop know to:
-- copy the module to the `/modules` folder when installing the theme from a ZIP file
+- copy the module to the `/modules` folder when installing the theme
 - install the module the first time the theme is enabled
-- enable / disable the module along your theme
+- enable/disable the module along your theme